Affected Elements V2: Structured NOTAM Semantics

 Structured NOTAMs and graphical NOTAMs

 The same structured NOTAM payload feeds list views, filters, and API consumers.
 Graphical NOTAMs in products like Notam Globe build on those objects, so pilots and dispatchers see where a restriction applies on the map.
-Which taxiway is closed, which runway segment is out, not just what the text said.

 That layer already powers filtering, alerting, API responses, and flight-level intelligence across Notamify.